gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 > Introduced in GitLab 9.0.
 > Pod monitoring introduced in GitLab 9.4.

 If your GitLab server is running within Kubernetes, Prometheus will collect metrics from the Nodes and [annotated Pods](https://prometheus.io/docs/operating/configuration/#kubernetes_sd_config) in the cluster, including performance data on each container.
-This is particularly helpful if your CI/CD environments run in the same cluster, as you can use the [Prometheus project integration][] to monitor them.
+This is particularly helpful if your CI/CD environments run in the same cluster, as you can use the [Prometheus project integration][prometheus integration] to monitor them.

 To disable the monitoring of Kubernetes:

-1. Edit `/etc/gitlab/gitlab.rb`
+1. Edit `/etc/gitlab/gitlab.rb`.
 1. Add or find and uncomment the following line and set it to `false`:

     ```ruby